linen-app/artis/README.md

 ## How to open a long ETH position:

-In this guide we will open a long ETH positions with DAI as owed token.
+In this guide, we will open a long ETH positions with DAI as an owed token.

 Other token pairs will come once more lending protocols will be integrated.